 Results

-Sustained swimming tracks where fish traversed the majority of the tank length consisted of alternating bouts of BCF propulsion and coasting similar to those previously observed in bluegill in a large static tank [21].
+Sustained swimming tracks where fish traversed more than half the tank length consisted of alternating bouts of BCF propulsion and coasting similar to those previously observed in bluegill in a large static tank [21].

 Changes in tail beat frequency with average speed were best described by a segmented regression with a break point at 0.24 ± 0.01 ms-1 (± 95%CI, Figure 1a).
 The AIC for the segmented mixed model of 279 indicated a substantially better fit to the data than a linear mixed model (AIC, 540).
 The segmented model did not detect break points in the overall relationships of q and A to speed.